Cartagena Rafael Nunez (CTG) Airport

 The Domestic departure area is able to process 900 passengers per hour, has 8 departure gates, security check, waiting area, commercial zone, retarurants & cafeterias, and a VIP lounge.

 The International departure area is able to process 400 passengers per hour, has 5 departure gates, 10 immigration lanes (one for persons with limited mobility), a waiting area, a commercial zone with duty-free; and cafeteris & restaurants.
 The five gates have no air bridges, but it's a short walk to the plane.
+'Sala VIP' on level 1which joined priority pass, is a pay-in lounge - but free for priority pass members - located at post-security.
+Aside from a small duty-free shop,

 The domestic Arrivals area has three baggage carousels, an Information/ Tourist counter, and near the exit a new service area for taxis & rental cars.